You are browsing documentation for an outdated version.

 configure the HTTP routing behavior.

-You can find more details about Gateway API concepts supported by Kubernetes Ingress Controller
+You can find more details about Gateway API concepts supported by Kong Ingress Controller